 Frequently Asked Questions

 Boat and personal watercraft insurance offers protection from theft, damage, and liability in case of an accident or injury experienced while using your boat.
 It can also protect you against damage or injury caused by another boater who may be uninsured or underinsured.
 Though boat insurance is optional in many states, if you get a loan to pay for your boat, your lender will most likely require you to have boat coverage.
-Talk to your local independent agent
+Talk to your to learn more.

 Most likely, no. The homeowners policy provides liability coverage for low-horsepower outboard-motor-powered boats.
 If you have a jet drive, inboard outdrive, or stern drive boat, you would receive no coverage from the homeowners policy.
 Your homeowners policy also does not offer coverage for pollution liability, wreckage removal, damage to your boat, towing, emergency assistance, and many of the other great coverages a Safeco watercraft policy provides.
-Talk with your local independent agent
+Talk with your to make sure you understand your risks.

 Safeco insures sailboats used for racing, but not powerboats designed or used for racing.
 Examples of ineligible boats include off-shore-style power boats, whether V-hull or catamaran hull, exposed-engine boats, or watercraft with three or more outboard motors.